N-ary group: Inverses / unique solutions

 The inverse axiom is generalized as follows: in the case of binary operations the existence of an inverse means ax = b has a unique solution for x, and likewise xa = b has a unique solution.
 In the ternary case we generalize this to abx = c, axb = c and xab = c each having unique solutions, and the n-ary case follows a similar pattern of existence of unique solutions and we get an n-ary quasigroup.

 Definition of n-ary group

-An n-ary group is an n-ary semigroup which is also an n-ary quasigroup.
+An n-ary group is an n-ary semigroup that is also an n-ary quasigroup.

 Structure of n-ary groups

 Post gave a structure theorem for an n-ary group in terms of an associated group.

 Identity / neutral elements

 In the 2-ary case, there can be zero or one identity elements: the empty set is a 2-ary group, since the empty set is both a semigroup and a quasigroup, and every inhabited 2-ary group is a group.
 In n-ary groups for n ≥ 3 there can be zero, one, or many identity elements.

 An n-ary groupoid (G, f) with f = (x_{1} ◦ x_{2} ◦ ⋯ ◦ x_{n}), where (G, ◦) is a group is called reducible or derived from the group (G, ◦).
-In 1928 Dörnte published the first main results: An n-ary groupoid which is reducible is an n-ary group, however for all n > 2 there exist inhabited n-ary groups which are not reducible.
+In 1928 Dörnte published the first main results: An n-ary groupoid that is reducible is an n-ary group, however for all n > 2 there exist inhabited n-ary groups that are not reducible.
 In some n-ary groups there exists an element e (called an n-ary identity or neutral element) such that any string of n-elements consisting of all e's, apart from one place, is mapped to the element at that place.
 E.g., in a quaternary group with identity e, eeae = a for every a.

 An n-ary group containing a neutral element is reducible.
 Thus, an n-ary group that is not reducible does not contain such elements.
 There exist n-ary groups with more than one neutral element.
 If the set of all neutral elements of an n-ary group is non-empty it forms an n-ary subgroup.

 Some authors include an identity in the definition of an n-ary group but as mentioned above such n-ary operations are just repeated binary operations.
 Groups with intrinsically n-ary operations do not have an identity element.